 Protecting Their Pecks of Pickles and Peppers

-In 2015, the CanAm Peppers Company was a multi-million-dollar agri-business growing, sourcing, packaging and selling vegetables, specialty pumpkins and other fall décor throughout North America.
-Although there was still lots of opportunity for growth, the business was threatened when the JV partner wanted to exit.
+In 2015, the company was a multi-million-dollar agri-business growing, sourcing, packaging and selling vegetables, speciality pumpkins and other fall décor throughout North America.
+Although there was significant opportunity for growth, the business was threatened when the JV partner wanted to exit.

 Keen to keep the business they had built, and reluctant to enter into another joint venture, the brothers looked for a way to buy out their JV partner.
-They had a couple of options but none better than what they saw with Bonnefield.
+They had a couple of options but none better than what they saw with Bonnefield Financial.

 A True Partnership

-While this transaction triggered the end of one business relationship, it marked the beginning of another – the relationship with Bonnefield.
+While this transaction triggered the end of one business relationship, it marked the beginning of another, with Bonnefield.

-“Since that initial agreement, Bonnefield has bought three nearby farms and leased them back to us to help support our expanding business.
-In them, we have a true partnership.”
+“Since that initial agreement, Bonnefield has bought nearby farms and leased them back to us to help support our expanding business.
+In them we have a true partnership.”